Planning your Science Fair Experiment

 In the tomato example, all of the plants must get identical amounts of water, light, heat and soil.
 Insect damage must be minimized.
 The only difference would be in the amount of carefully measured fertilizer each plant would receive.
 One set of plants should get no fertilizer; these plants are called the “control group.”

 You must also decide ahead of time what you will measure to determine the outcome of the experiment.
 In this case, it could be the number and/or size (circumference, weight) of the tomatoes.

-Write down the procedure for your science fair experiment, and include a schedule for completing all the steps and a list of materials you will need.
+It’s important to plan the procedure for your science fair experiment, and to write it down.
+Include a schedule for completing all the steps, a list of materials you will need, and all safety issues.